-(a) For information on using year/quarter of occurrence for revised and final data, and year/quarter of registration for preliminary data, see paragraphs 8-10 of the Explanatory Notes.

-(b) Includes Other Territories - see paragraph 2 of the Explanatory Notes.

-(c) Birth estimates prior to 30 September 2011 are final.
-From 30 September 2011 to 30 June 2013 they are revised based on quarter of occurrence and are no longer subject to revisions until final rebasing - see paragraphs 7-10 of the Explanatory Notes.

-(d) Birth estimates for 30 September 2013 onwards are preliminary based on quarter of registration and may fluctuate from quarter to quarter due to delays and subsequent recovery in registry processing and are subject to revision - see paragraphs 7-11 of the Explanatory Notes.

-(e) Births per woman.

-(f) Calculated using revised births on quarter of occurrence and revised ERP, and are no longer subject to revisions until rebasing - see paragraph 7 of the Explanatory Notes.

-(g) Calculated using revised births on quarter of occurrence and revised ERP for September and December 2012 and preliminary ERP for March and June 2013, and are subject to revisions - see paragraph 7 of the Explanatory Notes.
+- (a) For information on using year/quarter of occurrence for revised and final data, and year/quarter of registration for preliminary data, see paragraphs 8-10 of the Explanatory Notes. - (b) Includes Other Territories see paragraph 2 of the Explanatory Notes. - (c) Birth estimates prior to 30 September 2011 are final.
+From 30 September 2011 to 30 June 2013 they are revised based on quarter of occurrence and are no longer subject to revisions until final rebasing - see paragraphs 7-10 of the Explanatory Notes. - (d) Birth estimates for 30 September 2013 onwards are preliminary based on quarter of registration and may fluctuate from quarter to quarter due to delays and subsequent recovery in registry processing and are subject to revision - see paragraphs 7-11 of the Explanatory Notes. - (e) A lag in the processing of registrations by the New South Wales Registry has contributed to the decrease in births registered in the June quarter 2014 for New South Wales - For further information see paragraph 11 of the Explanatory Notes. - (f) Births per woman. - (g) Calculated using revised births on quarter of occurrence and revised ERP, and are no longer subject to revisions until rebasing - see paragraph 7 of the Explanatory Notes. - (h) Calculated using revised births on quarter of occurrence and revised ERP for September and December 2012 and March 2013 and preliminary ERP for June 2013, and are subject to revisions - see paragraph 7 of the Explanatory Notes. - Calculated using preliminary births on quarter of registration and preliminary ERP for September 2013 to June 2014.